Human Seminal Vesicles: Structure, Function, and Common Diseases

 Translate map.

-10. Measures to have a healthy seminal vesicles
+10. Measures to have healthy seminal vesicles

 10.1.
-Safe sex activities
+Practice safe sex

 Human seminal vesicles: structure and function